SystemsApproach/private5g/ran.rst

 Of course, it is the RAN element, through its published Service Model, that defines the relevant set of functions that can be activated, the variables that can be reported, and policies that can be set.

-Taken together, the A1 and E2 interfaces complete two of the three major control loops of the RAN: the outer (non-real-time) loop has the Non-RT RIC as its control point and the middle (near-real-time) loop has the Near-RT RIC as its control point.
-The third (inner) control loop, which is not shown in :numref:`Figure %s <fig-ric>`, runs inside the DU: It includes the real-time Scheduler embedded in the MAC stage of the RAN pipeline.
-The two outer control loops have rough time bounds of >>1 s and >10 ms, respectively, and the real-time control loop is assumed to be <1 ms.

-Focusing on the outer two control loops, the Near RT-RIC opens the possibility of introducing policy-based RAN control, whereby interrupts (exceptions) to operator-defined policies would signal the need for the outer loop to become involved.
-For example, one can imagine developing learning-based controls, where the inference engines for these controls would run as applications on the Near RT-RIC, and their non-real-time learning counterparts would run elsewhere.
-The Non-RT RIC would then interact with the Near-RT RIC to deliver relevant operator policies from the Management Plane to the Near RT-RIC over the A1 interface.

 Finally, the xApp SDK, which in principle is the RAN counterpart of Flow Objectives, is specific to the ONOS-based implementation.
 It is